person·Music·1970s–present

 Try It

-Pick a project.
-Define one constraint you'll follow for the entire next session: a word limit, a color restriction, a structural rule (every paragraph must be exactly three sentences, or every section starts with a question).
-Follow it strictly for 30 minutes.
-Don't override it.
-When you're done, evaluate what the constraint produced that you wouldn't have chosen freely.
+Pick a project that you're currently working on.
+Define one constraint you'll follow for the entire next session, such as a word limit, a color restriction, or a structural rule (every paragraph must be exactly three sentences, every section starts with a question, no adverbs allowed).
+Follow the constraint strictly for 30 minutes, and resist overriding it when it gets uncomfortable.
+When the session ends, look at what the constraint produced that you would not have chosen if every option had stayed available.

 The Method